rguske/rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-i-introduction-and-how-to/index.md

 > *Supervisor Services is a platform for managing core infrastructure components, such as virtual machines.
 Application teams are able to deploy instances of Supervisor Services within their own Namespaces using industry standard tools and practices.*

-The description is baysically saying, that through the Supervisor Services, which are technically vSphere certified Kubernetes operators, it is possible to deploy resources to vSphere Namespaces using a declaritive way via the exposed Kubernetes API (e.g. `kubectl create -f resource.yaml`).
+The description is baysically saying, that through the Supervisor Services, which are technically vSphere certified Kubernetes operators, it is possible to deploy resources to vSphere Namespaces using a declarative way via the exposed Kubernetes API (e.g. `kubectl apply -f resource.yaml`).

 Such resources are e.g. Virtual Machines or Tanzu Kubernetes Clusters.
-The corrosponding Supervisor Services for these resources are e.g. the **VM Service** and the **Tanzu Kubernetes Grid Service**.
+The corresponding Supervisor Services for these resources are e.g. the **VM Service** and the **Tanzu Kubernetes Grid Service**.

 *Figure III* below shows the VM Service tile in the Workload Management section from where you can **MANAGE** your Virtual Machine Classes.